rezvanghd/weather/README.md

 - [x] work on history page read data from mysql server and show it
 - [x] develop more ...
 - [x] write complete readme.md file + help and manufacturing
-- [ ] add download xlsx file to history page continue coding
+- [ ] add download xlsx file to history page continue cغoding
 - [x] done

 ## How to run